jsilance/ft_transcendence/README.md

 Hello World!

-This is our readme about ft_transcendence!
+This is our readme.md about ft_transcendence!

 Django version 4.2.7